GLOBAL MARKETS-World shares rally as China offers markets a hand

 "If everything was rosy there would be no need for a stimulus," said Florian Ielpo, head of macro at Lombard Odier Investment Managers.

-The focus now moves to the official PMI for August, out on Thursday, which is still expected to show activity is in the red.
+Traders are now awaiting official PMI data for August due out from Thursday, which is still expected to show activity is in the red.

-S&P 500 futures ESc1 and Nasdaq futures NQc1 edged up 0.2% and 0.3%, respectively, indicating the benchmark indices may extend last week's modest rise.

 The market did manage to weather a slightly hawkish outlook from Federal Reserve chair Jerome Powell, who reiterated they might have to raise rates again but promised to move "carefully".